Campus Improvement Plan

 Mission Statement

-Housman Elementary work is rooted in the SBISD strategic plan - The Learner's Journey - and SBISD core values - Every Child, Collective Greatness, Collaborative Spirit, Limitless Curiosity, Moral Compass.
+Housman Elementary's work is rooted in the SBISD's strategic plan and SBISD core values - Every Child, Collective Greatness, Collaborative Spirit, Limitless Curiosity, Moral Compass.

 Vision

 Housman Mustangs are critical readers and thinkers who are socially and emotionally intelligent.
-They have the confidence to stay and try hard things and the ability to persevere through challenges.
+They have the confidence to start and try hard things and the ability to persevere through challenges.

 School Behavior Expectations